cronvel/terminal-kit/doc/documentation.md

 # Terminal Kit

-A full-blown terminal lib featuring: 256 colors, styles, keys & mouse handling, input field, interactive 'yes or no', screen buffer, and many more...
+A full-blown terminal lib featuring: 256 colors, styles, keys & mouse handling, input field, progress bars, screen buffer, text buffer, and many more...

 Whether you just need colors & styles, build a simple interactive command line tool or a complexe terminal application: this is the absolute terminal lib for Node.js!